Xipooo/ReactDIDemo/README.md

 * **Step 12**: Repeat Step 8.

-* **Step 13**: Create an [`InversifyProvider`](https://github.com/Xipooo/ReactDIDemo/blob/Step-13/ClientApp/src/providers/InversifyProvider.tsx) Wrapper Component to inject a React Context into a child component.
+* **Step 13**: Create a [`CounterProvider`](https://github.com/Xipooo/ReactDIDemo/blob/Step-13/ClientApp/src/providers/CounterProvider.tsx) Wrapper Component to inject the CounterService into the component tree with a React Context.